llogiq/shoggoth.rs/README.md

 ## Synopsis

 This library implements generic and type-level programming functionality.
-It is heavily inspired by Scala's [Shapeless](https://github.com/milessabin/shapeless).
+It is heavily inspired by Miles Sabin's [Shapeless](https://github.com/milessabin/shapeless) for Scala.

 ## Documentation